microsoft/FeatureManagement-Dotnet/README.md

 If the feature is enabled, the feature manager will check the `User`, `Group`, and `Percentile` allocations in that order to allocate a variant for this feature.
 If the user being evaluated is named `Marsha`, in the group named `Ring1`, or the user happens to fall between the 0 and 10th percentile calculated with the given `Seed`, then the specified variant is returned for that allocation.
 In this case, all of these would return the `Big` variant.
 If none of these allocations match, the `DefaultWhenEnabled` variant is returned, which is `Small`.

 Allocation logic is similar to the [Microsoft.Targeting](./README.md#MicrosoftTargeting) feature filter, but there are some parameters that are present in targeting that aren't in allocation, and vice versa.
-Like targeting, allocation gets user information from `ITargetingContextAccessor`, but the outcomes of targeting and allocation are not related.
+Like targeting, allocation can only access user information once an implementation of  `ITargetingContextAccessor` has been added to the service collection.
+The outcomes of targeting and allocation are not related.

 ### Overriding Enabled State with a Variant